 In 1999, our research group at the University of Toronto began examination of the application of Frequency Domain Photothermal Radiometry and Modulated Luminescence (FD-PTR and LUM) under the direction of Dr. Andreas Mandelis.
-This used technology developed by the Centre for Advanced Diffusion Wave Technologies (CADIFT) at the University.
+This used technology developed by the Center for Advanced Diffusion-Wave and Photoacoustic Technologies (CADIPT) at the University.

 When laser light is shone onto the tooth, the system measures the level of glow (luminescence or LUM) and heat (Photo-Thermal Radiometry or PTR) released from the tooth.
 Laser light interacts differently with healthy than with decayed teeth.
 By varying the pulse (frequency) of the laser beam, a depth profile of the tooth can be created to permit detection of decay as deep as 5mm from the tooth surface and as small as 50 microns in size (20 times smaller than a millimeter).

 Because luminescence and heat released from carious (demineralized) regions are different from those released from healthy parts of the tooth, and the differences are due to both optical and thermal properties of the tooth, the method provides outstanding contrast between healthy and demineralized teeth which we use as a most sensitive indicator of caries.